claude-cli — How Boris Uses Claude Code

 • Learning - Use Claude to understand code

-• Plugins & Agents - LSPs, MCPs, custom agents
+• Plugins & Agents - LSPs, MCPs, --agent, custom agents

-• Built-in Worktrees - CLI, Desktop, subagent isolation, non-git VCS
+• Worktrees - claude -w, Desktop, subagent isolation, non-git VCS

 Try After Installing